-The UR IPM is dedicated to promoting the scholarly study of popular music, among both students and professional scholars, and at The University of Rochester and around the world.
-The UR IPM brings together an Advisory Board of the top experts in the academic study of popular music to help develop effective means of encouraging and facilitating the highest caliber of research work and teaching in a wide range of popular music repertories.
+The UR Institute for Popular Music (IPM) is dedicated to promoting the scholarly study of popular music, among both students and professional scholars, and at the University of Rochester and around the world.
+The UR IPM brings together an advisory board of the top experts in the academic study of popular music to help develop effective means of encouraging and facilitating the highest caliber of research work and teaching in a wide range of popular music repertories.
 The UR IPM strives to enrich the study of popular music at the University of Rochester while also working to support the best research work and teaching in the many fields that popular music touches, most especially musicology, music theory, music education, ethnomusicology, and performance.

-This is an exciting time to be developing initiatives--a time of change and opportunity--and we are eager to do all we can to promote the mission of the UR IPM.
+This is an exciting time to be developing initiatives--a time of change and opportunity—and we are eager to do all we can to promote the mission of the UR IPM.
 Please check back with us often to see what new and exciting things are happening here.

 John Covach, Director

 - Chronicle for Higher Education, The Founding of the UR IPM, January 28, 2013

 - Rochester 585 Magazine, feature on the UR IPM, July 2013.

 For more from John Covach and the Institute of Popular Music, follow us on Facebook!